CRIS-CS-Python/python-intro/string-indexing-slicing.md

 print(city[-10])
 #> C

-# the absolute value of negative indexes cannot be
+# negative indexes cannot be less than 0-length
-# greater than the absolute value of 0-length
 # print(city[-11])
 #> IndexError: string index out of range
 ```

-# # String Slicing
+## String Slicing

 We can extract a slice (or substring) from a string.